park-peter/lakeflow_jobs_meta/README.md

 ## Contributing

-This is an internal project.
-For questions or enhancements, contact Peter Park (peter.park@databricks.com).
+Contributions are welcome!
+Please open an issue or submit a pull request on the [GitHub repository](https://github.com/yourusername/lakeflow-jobs-meta).

+For questions, bug reports, or feature requests, please [open an issue](https://github.com/yourusername/lakeflow-jobs-meta/issues).